-Therefore, both bands of the two-band AGC incorporate a Return To Platform (RTP) feature similar to that available within the Wideband AGC process block.
+Therefore, each band of the multiband AGC incorporates a Return To Platform (RTP) feature similar to that available within the Wideband AGC process block.
 When the RTP function is set to a value other than Freeze, the band gain will be forced to recover its gain to a static value lower (less gain = more gain reduction) than might be achieved if the control was set to Freeze.
-The RTP levels can be tailored for each band as desired.
+This will reduce hiss and other high frequency noise.
+The RTP levels can be tailored for each individual AGC band as desired.